ardhika23/inventory_list/README.md

 3. **Updating `views.py`**

-   In this step, I incorporated certain imports and devised a new function named `create_product` that takes a `request` parameter.
+   At this stage, I incorporated certain imports and devised a new function named `create_product` that takes a `request` parameter.
 Concurrently, I adjusted the `show_main` function within `views.py`.

    During this phase, I enhanced the `views.py` to support product creation and introduced the capability to retrieve data in both XML and JSON formats.
 I also added functionality to obtain data based on the product ID in both XML and JSON formats.